 The trains are mostly standing room, with only a few seats.
 However, as the tracks are elevated, you’ll get a good view of the city as you pass by.
 The Monorail is also owned by RapidKL, so you can use your myrapid card on this service as well.

 Mass Rapid Transit line (MRT)

 This line links Sungei Buloh (connecting with the KTM Komuter) in the north and Kajang in the south.
 KL Sentral Station connects to the Muzium Negara station, by a tunnel/covered bridge at the eastern end of the station.

 Airline Offices, changing money

 Both Malaysia Airlines and Malindo Air have ticketing offices in KL Sentral.
 The Malaysia Airlines office is located at the Eastern end of the building, while Malindo Air’s office is behind the check-in counters, on the south side of the building.

 Both these airlines encourage passengers to use their KL Sentral check-in counter and then use the KLIAEkspres straight to KLIA.

-You have a number of options available for money changing with at least half a dozen services available.
-Check the rates at the different stands, located in the same western hall.
+There are a number of options available for money changing with at least half a dozen services available.
+Check the rates at the different stands, located in the western hall.

 Storage and Toilet facilities